MCPEAbdu77/AutoSellPE/README.md

  /autosell <on/off> (/as for short form)
  Toggles autosell.

-# Editing config.yml
+# Config.yml
   You will be able to set a world's in which AutoSell only works on.

  - worlds:
    - "world1"
    - "world2"
    - "world3"

   To set Block and their prices:
-   BlockID: "price"
+ - BlockID: "price"
-   Example:
+  - Example:
    - 1: "5"     // Block ID with price
    - 17:1: "30" // Block ID with Meta variant and it's price